I Want To...

 HCGH is a family-centered facility and we recognize the important role family and friends play in the healing process.
 We try to make our visiting hours as flexible and patient-directed as possible.

 There are some areas where patient request, clinical needs or unit logistics require visitation restrictions.
-Please speak to your nurse about any limitations that might exist in your area.
-General visitation hours are between 9:00 a.m. and 9:00 p.m. and we ask that you abide by our quiet hour guidelines between 9:00 p.m. and 7:00 a.m.
+Speak to your nurse about any limitations that might exist in your area.
+General visitation hours are 9 a.m. to 9 p.m., and we request you abide by our quiet hour guidelines from 9 p.m. to 6 a.m.

-With the patient’s consent, a family member, friend or other individual of the patient's choice – who may or may not be the patient’s surrogate decision maker – may be with the patient throughout his or her stay, as long as there is not a medical or safety reason that would prevent this.
-The patient may refuse visitors at any time.
+With the your consent, a family member, friend or other individual – who may or may not be your surrogate decision maker – may be with you throughout your stay, as long as it does not conflict with a medical or safety issues.
+You may also refuse visitors at any time.

 For your safety, we strongly recommend that anyone who is ill should not visit you.